-The primary finding from this clinical study was that the BIDI[®] Stick ENDS delivered nicotine to users in a manner comparable to that from subject's UB combustible cigarette.
-In terms of C{max}, AUC and T{max}, these parameters were not significantly different for any flavour of BIDI[®] Stick ENDS compared to the combustible cigarette.
-Such a finding is unique in the literature for a disposable e-cigarette, although refillable tank-type ENDS devices and pod-based e-cigarettes have been found to deliver nicotine in a manner similar to $\frac{12}{13}\frac{27}{28}$ or exceeding $\frac{43}{43}$ that from combustible cigarettes.
-It has been proposed that providing sufficient nicotine delivery and subjective effects/sensorial performance, along with either a greatly reduced, or an absence of, exposure to harmful toxicants, would be tolerated by smokers and thus may better serve tobacco harm reduction efforts by shifting smokers down the continuum of risk towards a less harmful tobacco product $\left[\frac{8}{100}\right]$ or by helping them to stop smoking [27].
-Furthermore, it has been acknowledged by the U.S. Food and Drug Administration that cigarette-like nicotine delivery from the heated tobacco product IQOS is potentially beneficial to smokers trying to switch since they are more likely to completely switch away from and not resume combustible cigarette smoking $\frac{[10][44]}{4}$, while a recent study concluded that an ENDS was most likely to help smokers reduce toxicant exposure and cigarette consumption when it was capable of delivering nicotine at levels similar to that of a cigarette [35].
-In addition, it was proposed following a comparison of the nicotine delivery between U.S. and European versions of the JUUL ENDS that since nicotine delivery from the European version was not as effective it may have more limited potential in helping smokers stop smoking ^[28].
-Effective nicotine delivery from non-inhaled smoking cessation products is also suggested to provided better assistance in smoking cessation ^{[26][30][31][32][33]}.
-Overall therefore, our finding of comparability between nicotine delivery from BIDI[®] Stick ENDS and combustible cigarettes supports that the BIDI[®] Stick ENDS may facilitate smokers switching to a form of nicotine intake with reduced exposure to harmful toxicants.
+The primary finding from this clinical study was that the BIDI® Stick ENDS delivered nicotine to users in a manner comparable to that from subject's UB combustible cigarette.
+In terms of Cmax, AUC and Tmax, these parameters were not significantly different for any flavour of BIDI® Stick ENDS compared to the combustible cigarette.
+Such a finding is unique in the literature for a disposable e-cigarette, although refillable tank-type ENDS devices and pod-based e-cigarettes have been found to deliver nicotine in a manner similar to [12][13][27][28] or exceeding [42] that from combustible cigarettes.
+It has been proposed that providing sufficient nicotine delivery with either a greatly reduced, or absence of, exposure to harmful toxicants would be tolerated by smokers and thus may better serve tobacco harm-reduction efforts by shifting smokers down the continuum of risk towards a less harmful tobacco product [8][10] or helping them to stop smoking [27].
+Furthermore, it has been acknowledged by the U.S. Food and Drug Administration that cigarette-like nicotine delivery from the heated tobacco product IQOS is potentially beneficial to smokers trying to switch since they are more likely to completely switch away from and not resume combustible cigarette smoking [10][43], while a recent study concluded that an ENDS was most likely to help smokers reduce toxicant exposure and cigarette consumption when it was capable of delivering nicotine at levels similar to that of a cigarette [35].
+In addition, it was proposed following a comparison of the nicotine delivery between U.S. and European versions of the JUUL ENDS that since nicotine delivery from the European version was not as effective it may have more limited potential in helping smokers stop smoking [28].
+Effective nicotine delivery from non-inhaled smoking cessation products is also suggested to provided better assistance in smoking cessation [26][30][31][32][33].
+Overall therefore, our finding of comparability between nicotine delivery from BIDI® Stick ENDS and combustible cigarettes supports that the BIDI® Stick ENDS may facilitate smokers switching to a form of nicotine intake with reduced exposure to harmful toxicants.

-It has been suggested that high nicotine delivery from ENDS may be harmful if it leads to greater dependence ^[43], although a recent study ^{m/45/} reported no differences in dependence between users of low, medium and high strength nicotine e-liquids in either pod-based or disposable ENDS which presumably give rise to different nicotine exposures.
-Furthermore, from our nicotine pharmacokinetic and subjective effects findings it is unlikely that dependence on BIDI[®] Stick ENDS would be greater than that of combustible cigarettes, and this is supported by the literature which suggests lower dependence on ENDS compared to cigarettes ^[45], although that analysis did not take e-liquid nicotine concentration into account and likely arose from an analysis of users of a diverse range of nicotine concentrations.
-A recent study also examined dependence between 3% and 5% nicotine concentrations, as well as demonstrating that regardless of nicotine concentration used, dependence on JUUL use was lower than dependence on cigarette smoking ^[17].
-While it is unlikely therefore that dependence on using BIDI[®] Stick ENDS would be higher than dependence on cigarette smoking, and may in fact be lower, this requires further assessment.
+It has been suggested that high nicotine delivery from ENDS may be harmful if it leads to greater dependence [42], although a recent study {m/44/} reported no differences in dependence between users of low, medium and high strength nicotine e-liquids in either pod-based or disposable ENDS which presumably give rise to different nicotine exposures.
+Furthermore, from our nicotine pharmacokinetic and subjective effects findings it is unlikely that dependence on BIDI® Stick ENDS would be greater than that of combustible cigarettes, and this is supported by the literature which suggests lower dependence on ENDS compared to cigarettes [44], although that analysis did not take e-liquid nicotine concentration into account and likely arose from an analysis of users of a diverse range of nicotine concentrations.
+A recent study also examined dependence among smokers who switched to using the JUUL ENDS, demonstrating no difference in dependence between 3% and 5% nicotine concentrations, as well as demonstrating that regardless of nicotine concentration used, dependence on JUUL use was lower than dependence on cigarette smoking [17].
+While it is unlikely therefore that dependence on using BIDI® Stick ENDS would be higher than dependence on cigarette smoking, and may in fact be lower, this requires further assessment.